Help for people self-isolating

 This page provides help, support and further information for self-isolating.

 Stay at home, away from other people immediately for 10 full days.
-Find out more at this link (opens in new tab) or count your 10 days using the NHS Covid-19 app.
+Visit the NHS website to find out more about self-isolating or count your 10 days using the NHS Covid-19 app.

 Ask your employer about working from home or any sick leave or special leave options.